kleber-smartdev/Kleber-Smartdev/README.md

 I truly believe that our differences contribute to better solutions because we can tackle different angles simultaneously.<br>
 I would love to have more time to share more about my professional skills.

-### 👨‍🎓 In February of 2022, I graduated from BrainStation in the User Experience (UX) Bootcamp Program.
+### 👨‍🎓 In February of 2022, I graduated from BrainStation.
-It wasn't easy!
+The User Experience (UX) Bootcamp Program wasn't easy!
 However, I learned more solid foundations of <strong>“The Design of Everyday Thing”</strong>.
 I also have a Bachelor's degree in Social Communication and a Master's degree in Business Communication.

 ### During my time off I love to spend with... 👨‍👩‍👦 🚵 🎮 🏕️ ✈️
 If would you like to learn more about me, or even thought just want to connect, please feel free to connect!<br>